Hyperbolic Functions Calculator

 Misconception 2: Domain Errors

-• Wrong: Trying to calculate coth(0) or csch(0).
+• Wrong: Trying to calculate coth(0) or csch(0) without understanding the limit.

 • Correct: Since sinh(0) = 0, the reciprocal functions coth(x) = cosh(x)/sinh(x) and csch(x) = 1/sinh(x) are both undefined at x=0 due to division by zero.